Agnes Chan: Early life

 Chan's 1984 visit to Ethiopia during a drastic drought and food shortage was covered for the Nippon Television Network's annual "24-Hour TV" charity special.
 Through these events, she resumed her volunteer work as she continued her entertainment career.

 In 1986, Chan married her former manager, Tsutomu Kaneko, and gave birth to her eldest son in Canada.
 When she returned to Japan the next year she would bring her infant along to the workplace, which was seen as highly controversial ("Agnes" became something of a buzzword in Japan) and raised the question of a mother's place in the working world.

 In 1989 Chan began studying with Stanford University's department of education.
 With Myra H. Strober, she investigated the situations of 10 graduates from Tokyo University and Stanford 10 years after their graduation.
-This showed significant differences between the men and women of Japan and the US, and earned Chan her Ph.D in 1994.
+This showed significant differences between the men and women of Japan and the US, and earned Chan her PhD in 1994.
 Chan returned to Japan as a lecturer, essayist, and university professor.

 In 1998, Chan was appointed the first ambassador of the Japan Committee for UNICEF, established as an independent local non-governmental organisation in Japan, under agreement with UNICEF.

 Chan's education had a profound impact on her singing career: by 2000 her recordings had taken a darker, moodier tone.

 In 2002, Chan began her work as a novelist with Perfect Couple and Bullet Ring.

 Chan released her first self-cover single, "Splendor in the Grass 2005 (草原の輝き2005)," in 2005, and Asahi beverage used the song in an herbal-tea commercial.
 Chan's latest single is "Flower of Happiness (しあわせの花)".
 In October she won the 14th Pestalozzi Education Award presented by Hiroshima University.

 Her new English-language album Forget Yourself, including a duet with legendary Chinese performer Jackie Chan, was released in the United States in February 2006.

 Chan is planning to release three new Japanese singles and make an album during 2007; she also plans to perform 35th-anniversary concerts in 100 Japanese cities and Beijing, China in 2007 and 2008.